dcmaglione/websitev2/README.md

 # websitev2

-Personal website built and designed using Astro.
+Personal website built and designed using the Astro framework.

 ## Description